cloudpilot-emu/cloudpilot-emu/README.md

 CloudpilotEmu contains a fork of Dmitry Grinberg's brilliant [uARM](https://github.com/uARM-Palm/uARM).
-This fork is heavily optimized currently restricted to emulating a Tungsten E2. uARM will eventually be integrated into the CloudpilotEmu web app, but at the moment it is available as a separate prototype.
+This fork is heavily optimized and currently restricted to emulating a Tungsten E2. uARM will eventually be integrated into the CloudpilotEmu web app, but at the moment it is available as a separate prototype.